HUST-NingKang-Lab/ONN4MST/README.md

 ## Function
 The program can be used for biome source tracking.
 ### tsv convert to npz
 The input file format of ONN is the ".npz" file.
 Before ONN, you need to convert the original input ".tsv" file into ".npz" file.
-The script "/DP4ONN/main.py" could work for it.
+The script "scripts/preprocess.py" could work for it.
 ### source tracking
-If you have successfully converted the ".tsv" file into ".npz" file, then you could run the script "ONN4MDM.py" for biome source tracking.
+If you have successfully converted the ".tsv" file into ".npz" file, then you could run the script "scripts/ONN4MDM.py" for biome source tracking.
 Besides, you need also indicate a trained model.
 We have provided a well trained model as the default model.
 ## Dependencies

 - for data preprocessing
+  - [python 3.7][6]
   - [Treelib 1.5.5][2]
   - [Pandas 1.0.1][3]
 - [Numpy 1.18.1][4]
 - for microbiome source tracking
   - [tensorflow-gpu-1.14.0][5]
   - [python-3.7][6]